-- Describe variations in sexual orientation and gender identity
+Describe variations in sexual orientation and gender identity

-As mentioned earlier, a person’s sexual orientation is their emotional and erotic attraction toward another individual (Figure 10.18).
-While the majority of people identify as heterosexual, there is a sizable population of people within the United States who identify as homosexual, bisexual, pansexual, asexual, or other non-hetero sexualities.
-Research suggests that somewhere between 3% and 10% of the population identifies as homosexual (Kinsey, Pomeroy, & Martin, 1948; LeVay, 1996; Pillard & Bailey, 1995).
-(Bisexual people are attracted to people of their own gender and another gender; pansexual people experience attraction without regard to sex, gender identity or gender expression do not play a role; asexual people do not experience sexual attraction or have little or no interest in sexual activity, and demisexual people require an emotional connection in order to develop sexual attraction.
-Both demisexuality and asexuality exist on a spectrum.
-Additional categories may be used to categorize the more nuanced aspects of sexual identity, including pansexual (being gender-blind or attracted to others regardless of their sex or gender identity), or polysexual (attraction to many, but not all genders, sometimes used instead of bisexual).
-The term sexual preference largely overlaps with sexual orientation, but is generally distinguished in psychological research.
-A person who identifies as bisexual, for example, may sexually prefer one sex over the other.
-Sexual preference may also suggest a degree of voluntary choice, whereas sexual orientation is not a choice.
+    As mentioned earlier, a person’s sexual orientation is their emotional

+    and erotic attraction toward another individual (Figure 10.18).
+While

+    the majority of people identify as heterosexual, there is a sizable

+    population of people within the United States who identify as

+    homosexual, bisexual, pansexual, asexual, or other non-hetero

+    sexualities.
+Research suggests that somewhere between 3% and 10% of the

+    population identifies as homosexual (Kinsey, Pomeroy, & Martin, 1948;

+    LeVay, 1996; Pillard & Bailey, 1995).
+(Bisexual people are attracted to

+    people of their own gender and another gender; pansexual people

+    experience attraction in which sex, gender identity, or gender

+    expression do not play a role; asexual people do not experience sexual

+    attraction or have little or no interest in sexual activity, and

+    demisexual people require an emotional connection in order to develop

+    sexual attraction.
+Both demisexuality and asexuality exist on a

+    spectrum.
+Additional categories may be used to categorize the more

+    nuanced aspects of sexual identity, including pansexual (being

+    gender-blind or attracted to others regardless of their sex or gender

+    identity), or polysexual (attraction to many, but not all genders,

+    sometimes used instead of bisexual).
+The term sexual preference largely

+    overlaps with sexual orientation, but is generally distinguished in

+    psychological research.
+A person who identifies as bisexual, for

+    example, may sexually prefer one sex over the other.
+Sexual preference

+    may also suggest a degree of voluntary choice, whereas sexual

+    orientation is not a choice.